 ‘Find your next steps.
 Discover your narrative landmarks.
 That’ll get you out of the woods and back onto the road.’

 A subplot is ‘a secondary plot, or a strand of the main plot that runs parallel to it and supports it’.
 An example of a subplot would be the departure of the character Quoyle’s wife in the early chapters of E. Annie Proulx’s novel The Shipping News.
 This becomes part of the subplot of Quoyle grieving for (and looking for substitute) love.
 The subplot sets the tragic tone for the novel and the pathos of it, Quoyle’s heartbreak, drives the reader to invest emotionally in his outcome.

 - Use subplots to make readers care about your characters – this grows reader investment

-6. Make every line of dialogue meaningful
+6. Make every line of dialogue count

 - They don’t use filler words such as ‘like’ or ‘um’ excessively (unless this is emphasized for a justifiable reason)